 - having an especially short distance between the anus and urethra

 A kidney infection can result from the same factors that cause any UTI.
-Most kidney infections occur when an untreated UTI in the bladder transfers to one or both kidneys.

 According to the American Kidney Fund, other kidney infection risk factors include:

 - catheter drain from the urinary tract